giosil/spring-samples/README_more.md

 }
 ```

-To add security configuration with oauth:
+To add security configuration with Oauth2:

 ```xml
 <dependency>